justinww04/home-security-app/README.md

-working on a lockdown mode
+working on a lockdown mode, added protocalls for lockdown mode

 mo update today